JohnnytheShark/Python-Projects/README.md

 # Class Components
 1. XML Parsing.
 Retreives data from URL and parses it into a dictionary [XML Parser](https://github.com/JohnnytheShark/Python-Projects/blob/master/XMLParsing.py)
 2. SAP Connector.
 Needed a way to connect to SAP and then start running through automation commands to retreive data.
 [SAP](https://github.com/JohnnytheShark/Python-Projects/blob/master/SAP/SAPConnection.py)
+3.GPX to JSON Converter.
+This is part of a larger project of being able to visualize run data.
+[GPX to JSON](https://github.com/JohnnytheShark/Python-Projects/blob/master/GPX)

 # Tkinter
 1. Simple Tkinter starter.
 This was used to build a larger desktop application that Corporate Accounting at Norfolk Southern used to parse data.
 [XNET Retreival](https://github.com/JohnnytheShark/Python-Projects/blob/master/XMLParsing.py)